dji-sdk/Mobile-SDK-Tutorial/en/iOS/README.md

 - **How to create a MapView and Waypoint Application**: Teaches you how to construct a Groundstation app, which allows you to plot a flight route for your drone by placing waypoints on a map.

 - **Creating a Panorama Application**:
-In this tutorial, you will learn how to build a cool panorama app.
+Learn how to build a cool panorama app.
 With the help of the powerful DJI SDK and OpenCV libraries, it is actually easy. you will use the Waypoint feature of Intelligent Navigation and Joystick to rotate the aircraft to take photos.